Retail system integration: the key step to scaling your business

 Real cases show that the lack of integration causes:

-• Stock errors and canceled orders, for not synchronizing ERP and e-commerce.
+• Stock errors and canceled orders, due to unsynchronized ERP and e-commerce systems.

-• Frustrated customers, for not being able to return online in a physical store.
+• Frustrated customers, due to the inability to return online purchases at a physical store.

-• Loss of sales, for not offering personalized experiences.
+• Loss of sales, due to not offering personalized experiences.

-• Slow and expensive processes, for manual tasks and duplicate data.
+• Slow and expensive processes, due to manual tasks and duplicate data.

-• Lack of reliable data, which block decision-making.
+• Lack of reliable data, which hinders decision-making.

 During the pandemic, hundreds of Retailers in Latin America improvised digital channels without integrating their systems.